 Three types of testing panels are available: diagnostic, screening, and monitoring.

 Serologic testing for hepatitis infection is available only to patients who are seen in local health departments and state-operated health care facilities.
-Only serum may be submitted for serologic testing.
-Specimens submitted to the Virology/Serology Unit must be accompanied by a fully completed submission DHHS Hepatitis Serology Form #3722 (PDF, 208 KB).
-Failure to supply the requested patient information may result in significantly delayed specimen testing.

 Hepatitis B virus testing is available to the following patient populations:

 Hepatitis A virus serology is available to patients who are:

 Routine testing for either hepatitis A or B is limited to those groups listed above; however, if you have special needs that are not addressed in the acceptance criteria, please call (919) 733-7544.
 Special arrangements for testing can be made on an individual basis.

 NOTE: Hepatitis B immune status testing will not be performed to determine immune status of health care workers, dental workers, etc. who are candidates for routine vaccination or to establish routine post-vaccination immunity.

 A full 3 mL of serum should be submitted for hepatitis testing in a well-constructed plastic screw capped vial with threads on the outside.
 Serum transport tubes should not be overfilled past the 3.0 mL line in the tubes.
 Excessively hemolyzed, grossly contaminated, or extremely lipemic sera are unacceptable for hepatitis assays.
 Specimens that are not acceptable for testing will be reported as UNSATISFACTORY.